“I love you, and will always love you.”

 Based on our experience, communicating with someone who has CTE is difficult to say the least.
 The symptoms of CTE may lead the person to react to things irrationally and to misconstrue information.
 The brain in the person you may have raised/loved/cared for/befriended is gradually changing and sadly changing without their knowledge.
 You will see glimmers of the “old” person, but mostly you are dealing with an altered brain.
 And if your loved one’s CTE symptoms also include drug addictions or suicidal thoughts, it becomes even more complicated.
 But CTE is like any other terrible sickness.
 The goal is to help the person deal with their illness to the best of their ability and to cling to hope and positive thoughts.
 We want nothing more than to let the person know they are loved and they can get through this.
 Knowledge is power.
 The more we know, the more powerful we become.
 People can find a great deal of strength in helping themselves too and maybe even helping others in the same situation.

 Below are some things we learned the hard way.
 You will need a support network for sure so don’t be afraid to ask for help from family and friends.
+See some of our links below.
 The sad part for someone with CTE is that everything is literally becoming unglued.
 As a caregiver, you are the sticky tape.
 It won’t fix things but you can help them hold as much as they can together.
 It is a huge challenge because it is unending and far reaching.
 But if you are successful you will have your loved one.
 And someday there may be a cure.

 We are not clinicians and doctors and any advice we give is based on our experiences with just one patient.
 Seeking professional help is a must and finding medicines to deal with some of the symptoms may help.
 Our hope is to give you one piece of a very complex puzzle.
 Every person is different, every brain is different, and every injury is different.
 Below are some things we learned the hard way.